aktentasche/interactive-vue-cv/README.md

 # interactive-vue-cv
 An interactive CV based on vue.js and vuetify.
-An interactive CV based on vue.js

 See the resume in action at cv.amps.one